skkmaths/claw/cplus/adv2d/README.md

 ## TwoDProblem Solver

-This project implements a two-dimensional problem solver using OpenMP for parallelization.
+This project implements a 2 dimensional finite volume scheme for linear advection equation, with constant coefficients.
+This also uses OpenMP for parallelization.
+But, seems to be not efficient.
 The program takes several command-line arguments to configure the problem's parameters and performs computations accordingly.
 ## Features
 - Solves two-dimensional problems with configurable grid size and time step.
 - Uses OpenMP for parallel computation to enhance performance.